BeyondMicroControl/AsciiCAD/docs/design.md

 Example:
 - `[[CE1, CE2], [CE3, CE4, CE5]]`

-Pin identity SHOULD come from explicit `pin_data` when available; otherwise from CE coordinates.
+Pin identity should come from explicit `pin_data` when available; otherwise from CE coordinates.

 ---